PanT12/Efficient-sparse-probability-measures-recovery-via-Bregman-gradient/README.md

 ## Notes
 1. The SUnSAL algorithm is provided by Jose Bioucas Dias at <http://www.lx.it.pt/~bioucas/code.htm>.
-2. Some codes in Experiment 5 are provided in <https://github.com/ricardoborsoi/MUA_SparseUnmixing/tree/master>.
+2. Some codes in Experiment 5 are provided in <https://github.com/ricardoborsoi/MUA_SparseUnmixing/tree/master> [1].

+## Reference
+- [1] A Fast Multiscale Spatial Regularization for Sparse Hyperspectral Unmixing.
+R.A.
+Borsoi, T. Imbiriba, J.C.M.
+Bermudez, C. Richard.
+IEEE Geoscience and Remote Sensing Letters, 2018.